AirDeb/spotifyPlaylistGenerator/README.md

 ![image](https://user-images.githubusercontent.com/97564205/171032519-267f7d62-1a61-41f5-998d-ce55b52f8918.png)

 NOTE: The maximum number of songs you can enter is 100 because that is the maximum that Spotify's API allows.
 Otherwise, you will get an error message.
+The privacy tab is for whether you want your playlist public or private.

 Enjoy and happy listening!